Our verdict

 Who should NOT buy

-We've thoroughly tested the GT 2000 13 and found that it may not be the best option for forefoot strikers due to its high drop and the PureGEL technology in the heel.
+In our view, the GT 2000 13 may not be the best option for forefoot strikers due to its high drop and the PureGEL technology in the heel.
 From our angle, the Hoka Arahi 7 and the Altra Paradigm 7 offer a more tailored mild-stability experience for this group of runners.

 Additionally, we think the GT 2000 13 lacks the fun factor some runners seek.
 If that really matters to you, consider the ASICS Novablast 4 or the New Balance FuelCell Rebel v4—both of which are now more stable than ever and better suited for those seeking a blend of amusement and function.